dirtbags/moth/docs/api.md

 * category: category for which this token awarded points
 * points: number of points awarded
-* epilogue: HTML to display as an "epilogue" to the puzzle
+* epilog: HTML to display upon successfully answering the puzzle

 ### Example